- Areas of Study

 In addition to his teaching at UND, Haga has taught advanced reporting at St. Cloud State University and conducted writing workshops for newspapers and state press associations in the Dakotas, Minnesota, Wisconsin and Missouri, and at the American Press Institute in Reston, Va.

-Communication Department Advisor, Columbia Hall room 1000
+Undergraduate Academic Advisor, Columbia Hall room 1000

 Undergraduate Academic Advisor & Internship Coordinator